RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

-# Experimental Test Drop Setup Using UR5 Robot
+# Experimental Test Drop Setup Using OptiTrack and Force Gauge
 ## A. About
 <table>
   <tr>